-For one thing, most cases settle for much higher amounts when a lawyer is involved in the process.
+Most cases settle for much higher amounts when a lawyer is involved in the process.
 Many who suffer after a wrongful death want to take the first settlement offered to them to end the process.
-However, your first offer will likely be much lower than you actually deserve.
+However, your first offer will likely be much lower than you deserve.
 Lawyers have enough experience working with wrongful death claims to know how much you deserve and ensure that you get it.

 Lawyers also have expertise in dealing with complicated evidence and speaking with experts who can help you prove your claims.

 In the end, a lawyer will help you build a stronger and more successful case than you could do alone.
-If you are suffering after a wrongful death claim, reach out to a wrongful death lawyer as soon as possible.
+So if you are suffering after a wrongful death claim, reach out to a wrongful death lawyer as soon as possible.

-Jacksonville Wrongful Death Lawyers At Sibley Dolman and Sibley Dolman & Gipe
+Jacksonville Wrongful Death Lawyers At Dolman Law Group and Dolman Law Group & Gipe

 12574 Flagler Center Blvd.;